^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Very often a child can cry and suffer, it would seem, for no apparent reason.
-Parents are worried, but they can not determine them.
-It turns out that this constipation is the impossibility of getting rid of feces, pain in the tummy, a painful act of defecation.
+Very often a child can cry and suffer, seemingly without any apparent reason.
+Parents are worried, but cannot determine the cause.
+It turns out that it is constipation - the inability to get rid of feces, pain in the tummy, painful bowel movements.
 How to treat constipation in a child?

 How to treat constipation in a child?